Giving you and your family

 is our first priority

 Having reliable and understandable information about the quality of care our hospitals provide can help you make the best healthcare decisions possible.

 At Novant Health, we support the nationwide effort to establish national benchmarks for care.
 These benchmarks help ensure that patients coming into the hospital with specific conditions receive recommended care based on medical research and consensus of opinion of physician experts.

-Below are examples of the performance measures that we monitor and report in order to improve the care and the outcomes of our stroke patients at Novant Health Presbyterian Medical Center, a Primary Stroke Center:
+Below are examples of the performance measures that we monitor and report in order to improve the care and the outcomes of our stroke patients at Novant Health Presbyterian Medical Center, a comprehensive stroke center:

 - Arrival to stroke treatment with Alteplase (tPA) time

 A quality measure is medical information from patient records converted into a rate of percentage that shows how well hospitals care for their patients.
 You can use this quality information to help you compare hospitals.
 We encourage you to discuss the benefits and risks of these procedures with your provider.